kaislaribi541/Windows-Fundamentals/README.md

 ---

-## 🎯 Attacker Perspective

-* Misconfigured services in `msconfig` can allow persistence
-* Registry "Run" keys are common for malware auto-start
-* Shadow Copies can be abused or deleted by ransomware

----

 ## 📌 Conclusion

 This lab strengthened my understanding of Windows internals, system monitoring, and defensive security mechanisms.
+It also improved my ability to analyze system behavior from a cybersecurity perspective.

 ---

 > **Cyber Tip:** Always verify the digital signatures of processes in Task Manager.
-If a process name looks legit (like `lsass.exe`) but isn't located in `C:\Windows\System32`, it's likely a masquerading threat.
+If a process name looks legitimate (like `lsass.exe`) but isn't located in `C:\Windows\System32`, it's likely a masquerading threat.